 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-We love green beans, and usually grow runner beans every year.
+We love green beans, and usually grow pole beans (also called runner beans) every year.
 I try to can up at least four dozen pint jars of runner beans every year to store in our Cold Room.

 Because I want to be able to put up as many jars as possible, I look for plants that will give us the highest yields in a small growing space.
 Even though I look at different varieties of runner beans, I usually end up planting Scarlet Runner pole beans.
 I’ll get a much higher yield growing pole beans as opposed to bush beans.

 How to Grow Runner Beans in a Greenhouse

 They are the same bean, but the bush bean stays small and the pole beans, well, they climb poles!
 Since our temperatures can fluctuate so much from morning to night, we decided to not take any chances and plant the beans in the Greenhouse.
 Beans do NOT like a frost.